Overview of Magic

 - Unique Abilities: Unique Abilities are highly customizable aspects of magic that are akin to a character's inherent abilities that are explicitly associated with the use of said magic.
 Unique Abilities can have permanent effects of a character, such as passive abilities that can be turned on and off or activated at all, or other powerful active abilities that have a set duration.
 Effects that can be used in Unique Abilities include, for example, increases to stats, such as a 50% increase to strength, or other passive effects as well as plot abilities that come with the use of your magic and other things unique to the use of that specific magic.
 Note that Unique Abilities are, as long as they remain balanced, highly customizable.
 All UA's, however, still follow the magic rules and can be denied if they're not balanced appropriately.

 If a UA does damage, possesses durability, or heals, user-rank damage/durability/healing is used for its damage/durability/healing value by default.
 Most Unique Abilities are passive in nature, but some can and will be classified as actives, in which case spell rules must be followed for durations, ranges, speeds, and any other necessary values.
 Unique Abilities must use the "Burst" spell type by default.
 Unique Abilities can possess a maximum of 2 effects, and only in the context of UA's is damage, durability, or healing, classed as an effect.
+UA's are also the only scenario in which a single ability in a magic can contain up to 2 user rank buffs.
 Below you can find a list of Unique Abilities you can unlock for every magic your character possesses along with the rank they are unlocked at: